Going from Advanced Tech Exporter to Importer

 value settings to create new calculated series.
 Periods with a trade deficit are highlighted in red using an

 alert-expression.
-For detailed information about syntax in the Trends environment, see Visualization Documentation.
+For detailed information about syntax in the Trends environment, see Charts Documentation.

 Tracking the Growth in Imports Against the Decline in Exports